abramhindle/ttwl-cli-saveedit/README-saves.md

 The `--delete-pt1-mission` and `--delete-pt2-mission` arguments can be specified more than once if you'd like to delete more than one mission at a time.

-## Seasonal Event Status

-There are a few options available to clear out seasonal event challenge status (Bloody Harvest, Broken Hearts, and Revenge of the Cartels).
-This will allow you to go through the challenge ranks as if you'd not played the event yet.
-This is admittedly a bit silly, but it might be useful when paired with the Event Rewards mods, which let you use challenge rewards from the previous years.

-To clear out the event challenge statuses individually:

-    ttwl-save-edit old.sav new.sav --clear-bloody-harvest
-    ttwl-save-edit old.sav new.sav --clear-broken-hearts
-    ttwl-save-edit old.sav new.sav --clear-cartels

-Or, you can do all three at once:

-    ttwl-save-edit old.sav new.sav --clear-all-events

 ## Item Levels